Dronnikkl/GNSS-spoofing-detection/README.md

 If investigations with experemental NMEA data will be pasted, the project will have future.

 So I`am interesting in community help.
-#Algoritm
+#Algorithm
-> Algoritm is build on some tests:
+> Algorithm build on some tests:
 >
->  1. Detect high Level of statelities signal level (C/N0).
+>  1. Detect high level of statelities signal level (C/N0).
 >  2. Detect high level of signal Doppler offset.
 >  3. Compare integrated Sensors values with recieved GPS/GLONASS Signal.
 For example:
 > - speed sensors
 > - move sensors
 > - CAN bus
+> - angle sensors

 **Something else can be found through experience or to offer the community**